grammyjs/website/site/docs/plugins/ratelimiter.md

 Returned promises are awaited.

-::: warning Avoid creating a reply flood
+::: warning Avoid Creating A Reply Flood
 Without a penalty, `onThrottled()` may run for every request the strategy rejects.
 A user that keeps spamming could therefore make your bot send many warning messages.